Things you need to know before you Retake the GRE

-If you are looking to retake the GRE (you either felt the score didn’t reflect your potential or you screwed up for whatever reason), here are a few things that will help you plan and approach your next GRE attempt better.
+If you are looking at retaking the GRE because you either feel that the score doesn’t reflect your potential, or you messed up on your test for some reason, there are a few things you should take care of.
+Here are a few points to help you plan and approach your next GRE attempt better.

 Booking your retake

 The GRE can be taken every 21 days.
 You can take the GRE a maximum of five times in a 12-month period.
 We’re not suggesting that you should do this, though!

 While taking the test twice will not have any negative impact on your chances for admission, becoming a serial test-taker will!

 Make sure that you realize the reasons behind your botched attempt; analyze and list out the areas in which you require improvement.

 Plan your retake test date after considering the time you need to improve on these areas.
 Don’t just sign up for the next date you can and commit to cramming.
 You’re bound to have other things going on in your life that will take up time as well so consider your schedule and think realistically about how much time you’ll actually be able to devote to test preparation.